sonawaneshraddha/dataViz/README.md

 venv is the name of your virtual environment folder.
 You can call it anything you want.

-For python version 3.4 and above, cd into VDT and then create a virtual environment with the following command
+For python version 3.4 and above,

         $ python -m venv venv